aayushi0402/Spark__USCrashInvestigation/README.md

 ## Sample Output
 ![image](https://user-images.githubusercontent.com/34810569/207415537-40884a3b-7e0a-4483-a461-b2085a834d73.png)

 Along with the ouput displayed on the terminal, the output results are stored in the locations specified in the config.json as well.
-You can find the sample output folder structure as well as the sample output of terminal in the above screenshot.
+You can find the sample output folders and structure in the repository and the sample output of terminal in the above screenshot.